ARCHER2-HPC/archer2-docs/docs/software-libraries/mkl.md

 !!! important
     The `cray-libsci` module is loaded by default for all users and this module also contains definitions of BLAS, LAPACK and ScaLAPACK routines that conflict with those in MKL.
-You should always use `module remove cray-libsci` before loading and using the `mkl` module.
+The `mkl` module automatically unloads `cray-libsci`.

 !!! important
     The `mkl` module needs to be loaded both at compile time and at runtime